 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-A cash advance is essentially using the available balance on your credit card to take out a short-term loan.
-Instead of borrowing money to buy a good or service with your credit card, you’re borrowing cash.
+With a cash advance, you’re essentially using the available balance on your credit card to take out a short-term loan.
+Instead of borrowing money to buy a good or service with your credit card, you’re borrowing cash against your credit limit.
 Unfortunately, credit card companies don’t treat these two types of transactions the same.

-If you buy a good or service with your credit card, the company will charge you the purchase interest rate stated in your contract, usually listed as the purchase APR.
+If you buy a good or service with your credit card, the company will charge you the purchase interest rate stated in your contract, usually listed as the purchase APR, or annual percentage rate.
 And if your card offers a grace period, you won’t start accruing interest on that purchase until your payment is due.
 That means that as long as your card has a grace period and you pay your balance in full and on time each month, you might never have to pay interest on your purchases.

 Cash advances work a little differently though — grace periods typically don’t apply.
 You’ll start accruing interest on the advanced amount as soon as you take the money out, and your credit card company will likely charge you a higher interest rate for cash advances than it does for normal purchases, plus a processing fee.

-How much can a cash advance actually cost you?
+How much will a cash advance cost you?

 If there’s one main takeaway from this article, it’s that a cash advance could end up really costing you if you’re not careful.
 To make an informed decision on whether to take out a cash advance, start by calculating the total potential cost.